-When the upgrade is complete, the ESXi host is in evaluation mode.
+- When the upgrade is complete, the ESXi host is in evaluation mode.
 The evaluation period is 60 days.
 You must assign a vSphere 6.5 license before the evaluation period expires.
-You can upgrade existing licenses or acquire new ones from My VMware.
+You can upgrade existing licenses or acquire new ones from Customer Connect.
 Use the vSphere Web Client to configure the licensing for the hosts in your environment.
 See the vCenter Server and Host Management documentation for details about managing licenses in vSphere.

 - The host sdX devices might be renumbered after the upgrade.
 If necessary, update any scripts that reference sdX devices.

 - Upgrade virtual machines on the host.
 See Upgrading Virtual Machines and VMware Tools.

 - Set up the vSphere Authentication Proxy service.
 Earlier versions of the vSphere Authentication Proxy are not compatible with vSphere 6.5.
 See the vSphere Security documentation for details about configuring the vSphere Authentication Proxy service.